 Testing for heavy metals in the water

 Another danger often found in well water is the presence of heavy metals.
-This issue has been in the news a lot over the last few years due to problems with the water supply in Flint, Michigan.
+This issue has been in the news over the last few years due to problems with the water supply in Flint, Michigan.
 Depending on the type of heavy metal, it can accumulate inside the body, reaching hazardous levels over time.
 The most dangerous ones include:

 - Lead.
-This dangerous metal can get into the water supply, which is what happened in Flint, due to nearby industrial activity or natural deposits.
-Even at low levels, exposure to lead can be a danger to peoples’ health, especially for children, affecting the brain, kidneys, liver, and bones.
+This dangerous metal can get into the water supply, which happened in Flint, due to nearby industrial activity or natural deposits.
+Even at low levels, exposure to lead can be a danger to people’s health, especially for children, affecting the brain, kidneys, liver, and bones.
 Lead in the water has no taste or smell and can’t be seen, so testing is required to determine whether it’s present or not.

 - Chromium.
-If you saw the movie, Erin Brockovich, you may be aware of the health issues chromium can cause.
-It can contaminate water supplies coming from both natural deposits and the manufacture of electroplating and many types of pigments.
+If you saw the movie Erin Brockovich, you may be aware of the health issues chromium can cause.
+It can contaminate water supplies from both natural deposits and the manufacture of electroplating and many types of pigments.
 While some forms of chromium are considered a vital nutrient and is sold in the vitamin section at most grocery stores, other kinds of chromium are known carcinogens to be avoided.

 For homeowners who get their drinking water from a well, it’s a good idea to have your water tested once a year or so, especially if there is any kind of industrial or agricultural activity nearby.